hswolff/website/_posts/2017/2017-07-23-vlog-deep-dish-pizza-and-mongodb-world-2017.md

 ---
-title: "Vlog: Deep Dish Pizza and MongoDB World 2017"
+title: 'Vlog: Deep Dish Pizza and MongoDB World 2017'
+slug: vlog-deep-dish-pizza-and-mongodb-world-2017
 date: 2017-07-23
-slug: vlog-deep-dish-pizza-and-mongodb-world-2017
+category: personal
 tags:
-- youtube
-- video
   - mongodb
-- chicago
   - vlog
 ---

 Last month I had the pleasure to attend MongoDB World 2017.
 It was my first time attending a conference as an organizer rather than an attendee.
 It was a lot of fun seeing behind the scenes.
 Getting a feel for all the work that is required to run a successful conference was a great experience.
 I always knew it was hard work to run a conference, but to actually see it and live it was an amazing opportunity.